The legendary, solid state, Bluesy, Pignose 7-100 Portable Amplifier, is the perfect dedicated slide guitar combo amp.

 For more than 50 years, the AC-15 has been one of the most coveted tools for obtaining the 'British' sound.

-Vox has dusted off one of their flagship models for yet another reissue that offers a great blend of classic features and modern upgrades.
+In the Vox Custom AC15C1 Amp, the company has dusted off one of their flagship models for yet another reissue that offers a great blend of classic features and modern upgrades.
 The 12″ Celestion G12M Greenback speaker is probably the most notable improvement.
 You can expect some serious mids and tons of headroom from this speaker.

-As has been the case for many years, the “Normal” and “Top Boost” channels offer some variety for the overall voicing of the amp.
+As has been the case for many years, the “Normal” and “Top Boost” channels of the Vox Custom AC15C1 Amp offer some variety for the overall voicing.
 Both of these channels share the master volume and “Tone Cut” controls.
 This is particularly cool because it means that the Tone Cut control operates on the power-amp level, not the pre-amp.
 The result is a true tone shaping of the overall amp voice, not the input.